xamarin/Xamarin.Social/README.md

 Version 1 of this API focuses on getting authentication and sharing right.
 It also includes hooks to make API calls easier.

+## Android Permissions

+To use this library, the following permissions need to be enabled:

+* INTERNET

 ## Example uses

 ### Post to Twitter